Use your SendGrid Account to Send Customer.io

 Note that not all SendGrid plans support the ability to create subusers, so check your plan before attempting to create one.

 If your plan offers subusers, you should see an option to create a new subuser on Settings > Subuser Management.
 A SendGrid subuser will have a username, email address and password, allowing for you (or someone on your team) to log in to SendGrid as that subuser.
-You'll also need this username and password later on in this process.
+You'll also need an API key associated with this subuser later on in this process.

 If you don't set up a subuser and use your primary SendGrid account for Customer.io, all your email sent via SendGrid will show up under the one account.